ohadlivay/obsidian-vault/Ohad/Ranked Retrieval.md

 this will be used as a multiplier for word frequency.
 ### TF-IDF
 $Score(q,d)=\sum_{t \in q \cap d}TF*IDF_{t,d}$
+tf - count of term t (boolean or count) in document d idf - corpus wide
 # Using Vector Spaces
 we essentially create a [[Bag of Words]] where each term is an axis. each vector will have count in which each word appears in each document. this can help us rank which document is more related to our query using different measuring techniques. documents in [[Corpus]] are turned into [[Vector|vectors]] such as in a [[Bag of Words]] model.